 The SMI will continue to act as a contact and informational source regarding any mining legislation involving mining safety.
-During 2010, the SMI will work with legislators, unions and industry representatives regarding changes in the Statutes on Coal Officials Certification and emergency notification appeals.
+During 2011, the SMI will work with legislators, unions and industry representatives if any changes are proposed in the state mining safety statutes.